 More individuals are raising chickens for their eggs.
 And menus in Minnesota restaurants feature dishes made with fresh locally raised eggs.

 In Minnesota, people who sell or donate eggs from their own flock do not need a food handler license.
 They must, however, complete a licensing exemption form and register with the Minnesota Department of Agriculture.
-For more information, contact the Food and Feed Safety Division staff at 651-201-6027.
+For more information, contact the Dairy and Meat Inspection Division, 651-201-6300.

 Whether you raise, sell, give away or purchase farm fresh shell eggs, you can enjoy safe fresh local eggs when they are properly cleaned, candled, graded, sized, packed and stored.

 Food safety checklist for farm fresh eggs

 - Collect or pick eggs two to three times a day.

 - Discard eggs with broken or cracked shells.

 - Clean shells using a dry cleaning method such as fine sandpaper, a brush or emery cloth.
 Do not use rags or sponges to scrub the eggs.

 - Wet cleaning must meet water and egg temperature requirements.
 Eggs must be spray-rinsed with a sanitizing agent (Minnesota Statutes 29, Rules 1520).

-- Eggs are dry.
+- Keep eggs dry.
 If shell gets wet, bacteria can pass through the shell.

 - Wash hands with soap and warm water before and after cleaning eggs.